Skip to main content

 2. directory Icc, which must be a direct sub-directory of where the PdfToolsSdkAPI.dll resides.

 Most systems have pre-installed color profiles.
-For example, on Windows at %SystemRoot%\sys- tem32\spool\drivers\color\.
+For example, on Windows at %SystemRoot%\system32\spool\drivers\color\.

 You can download color profiles from the links provided in the bin\Icc\ directory or from these websites:

-Special Directories
+Special directories

 Temporary files directory

 The directory of temporary files is used for data specific to one instance of a program.
-The data is not shared between different invocations and is deleted after the program is terminated.
-The directory is determined as follows.
-The product checks for the existence of environment variables in the following order and uses the first path found:
+The data isn’t shared between different invocations and is deleted after the program is terminated.

 1. The path specified by the %TMP% environment variable.